xyctruth/redis-clear-keys/README.md

-# redis clear keys
+# redis-clear-keys

-use redis pipeline to clear keys that never expire
+Use the redis pipeline parallel batch to remove the never expired key

 ## How to install?